xstabel/handsonlab/README.md

 Your challenge is to create a Service Bot using the Azure Portal and navigate through the different options and properties.

 ## Success Criteria
-You should be able to test your service bot using [Web Chat](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-test-webchat?view=azure-bot-service-3.0) oe Bot Emulator.
+You should be able to test your service bot using [Web Chat](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-test-webchat?view=azure-bot-service-3.0) or Bot Emulator.
 Your basic bot should respond at least an echo message.

 ![webchat.png](images/webchat.png)
 ## References